siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 000 Foreword.md

 - The first chapter states why truth must be recognized before it can be proven.
+- The second chapter argues that recognition is physically realized as selective resonance, and that what we call cognition is recognition acting on organization itself.
-- Later chapters can ask what a pattern is, what an encoding is, how error and novelty belong to the same field, and what kind of self must exist to recognize anything at all.
+- Later chapters can ask what a pattern is, what an encoding is, how error, novelty, and imitation belong to the same field, and what kind of self must exist to recognize anything at all.

 This is not a final definition of truth.
 It is an attempt to stand where truth actually first becomes available: in encounter, retention, and recognition.